26Piedrosa/company/README.md

 1. Download file master zip project.
 2. Extract file, then rename project folder.
-3. Run composer update command `composer update` on project directory.
+3. Run `composer update` on project directory.
 4. Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

 ## Server Requirements